nixterrimus/navToy/README.md

 After Facebook stopped maintaining the Navigator iOS, Wix started working on a native navigator to take it's place.  v1 is actively maintained.

 ### React Native Navigation (Wix v2 naivator)

 Pull request: [React Native Navigation (wix navigator) v2](https://github.com/nixterrimus/navToy/pull/5)

+The second generation of wix's navigator.
+The navigator includes years of lessons and aims to make it easy to push screens from anywhere you might need to (including redux reducers).
+It's not released, it's not stable, and I've not seen anyone advocating that it's ready to be used in production code.
+It's included here as a peak at what's to come.

 ## Which Navigator should I use?